gmike07/flappy-bird-assembly/README.md

 # flappy-bird-assembly
-Flappy Bird wrritten in assembly 8086
+Flappy Bird wrritten in assembly 8086 using the DOS OS.